-12. NCJLA Certified Coach Program
+14. NCJLA Certified Coach Program

-2017 NCJLA Certified Coach Rules and Enforcement
+NCJLA Certified Coach Rules and Enforcement

 Only an NCJLA Certified coach with a valid and visible coach's card may stand with the team and coach during an NCJLA game.
 Up to 4 coaches per team are allowed on the sideline.

 If a coach does not have the card, but has a legible photocopy or picture of it on their mobile phone accompanied with a valid photo ID, that person may participate as a coach.

-Any coach who does not have their NCJLA coach’s certification card or a legible copy or picture of it on their phone along with a photo ID must leave the team’s side of the field and move to the spectator’s side.
-He/she may not coach from the spectator’s side of the field or end lines is not permitted.
+Any person who does not have their NCJLA coach’s certification card or a legible copy or picture of it on their phone along with a photo ID must leave the team’s side of the field and move to the spectator’s side.
+Coaching from the spectator side of the field or end lines is not permitted.
 No “NCJLA Certified Coach” card means no standing on sidelines during games.

 If a team does not have an NCJLA certified coach, the game will end in a forfeit 1-0 in favor of the opposing team.
 No scrimmage will be allowed.